gumaerc-testorg/11.409-spring-2020/content/pages/bibliography.md

 ———.
 2012. [“Subjects of Risk: Technologies of Gender in the Making of Millennial Modernity.”](https://read.dukeupress.edu/public-culture/article/24/1%20(66)/131/31022/Subjects-of-Risk-Technologies-of-Gender-in-the) _Public Culture_ 24(1) 131–155.

 ———.
 2015.
-“Urban Informality: The Production and Regulation of Space.” _International Encyclopedia of the Social & Behavioral Sciences_, 2nd edition, Volume 24.
+“Urban Informality: The Production and Regulation of Space.” _International Encyclopedia of the Social & Behavioral Sciences_, 2{{< sup "nd" >}} edition, Volume 24.
 ISBN: 9780080970868

 Sandel, Michael J. 2012. _What Money Can’t Buy: The Moral Limits of Markets._ Farrar, Straus, and Giroux.
 ISBN: 9780374533656